 Another opportunity for media literacy involves marketing tools and branding material from everyday packaging.
 Water bottles, fast food containers, candy bar wrappers… all of those items include marketing.
 Teach students the hidden secrets of marketing for an engaging end of the year activity.

+May ELA lessons can polish the end of your long year of hard work. . . sort of like tying a bow on the lessons you’ve taught.
+I think of putting all of the pieces together for students and hammering my messages one more time.
 The end of the school year is exhausting.
 August seems so, so long ago.
 We all need to survive the end of the school year.
 Take care of yourself and implement engaging activities so that you and students end the year in a positive way.